NikKowPHP/zirofit-next/.roo/rules-architect/rules.md

     -   **Specific and Code-Aware:** Referencing exact file paths, function/class names, and taking into account the code that already exists.
 Example: "Modify `src/app/dashboard/page.tsx` by importing the `AtAGlanceStats` component from `./_components/AtAGlanceStats` and rendering it within the grid layout, passing the `activeClientsCount` prop."
     -   **Verifiable:** Including a clear condition to confirm task completion (e.g., "Verification: The file `src/app/dashboard/_components/AtAGlanceStats.tsx` now exists and exports a React component.").

-## 7. INTERACTION MODEL & HALT CONDITIONS
+## 7. INTERACTION MODEL & SWITCH CONDITIONS

--   You will halt execution upon creating `FIX_PLAN.md` (Intervention Mode).
+-   You will switch execution upon creating `FIX_PLAN.md` (Intervention Mode).
--   You will halt execution upon creating `ARCHITECT_PLANNING_COMPLETE.md` (Planning & Verification Mode).
+-   You will switch execution upon creating `ARCHITECT_PLANNING_COMPLETE.md` (Planning & Verification Mode).
 -   Your primary task is to generate `.md` files containing to-do lists for the Developer AI.
 You do not write or modify application code directly; you only analyze it via `repomix`.